Get started

 Opcodes

 Opcodes do things.
-They are the brains of each and every Csound instrument.
+They are the core of each and every Csound instrument.
 What they do is usually described by their name. reverb for example applies a reverb to an audio signal while random generates random numbers.
-Opcodes, like variables can be a, k, or i-rate.
+Opcodes, like variables, can be a, k, or i-rate.

 In their most common form, opcodes are given input arguments and they output a result.
 The rate at which an opcode operates is determined by the output variable name.
 Outputs always appear to the left of an opcode name, while inputs always appear to the right of the opcode name.
 The typical syntax for most opcodes in Csound is given as